Sign in is optional. Save and customise your presets.

 Auto Adjust analyses your image and calculates optimal settings for laser engraving.
 Choose the profile that matches your material — the engine adapts to each image differently.

-Tip: Most coated materials need Invert ON so dark areas become the laser's removal zones.
-For glass with marking compounds, Invert is usually OFF.
+Tip: Most coated materials need Invert ON so dark areas in the image become the laser's removal zones.
+Compare HD+ vs HD on the same image to see the edge polish difference.

 What it does: Contrast Limited Adaptive Histogram Equalization — enhances local contrast across different regions of the image independently, bringing out hidden detail in shadows and highlights.